LackOfUsernameIdeas/PortfolioWebsite/README.md

 ### 2. Update `.env` for production

-Make sure the EmailJS values in `.env` are your production credentials (EmailJS keys are the same across environments, so no domain-specific changes are usually needed here).
+Make sure the EmailJS values in `.env` are your production credentials.

 ### 3. Build the app